JKCodes/ecommerce-app/README.md

 $ npm install
 ```

-2. Either clone the Rails API or use an already deployed API for simplicity
+2. Clone the Rails API or skip to step 3 if you'd rather use an already deployed API for simplicity

-- Clone:  Visit [Rails API](https://github.com/JKCodes/ecommerce-app-api).
+* Clone [Rails API](https://github.com/JKCodes/ecommerce-app-api).
 The Rails API uses PostgresSQL.

 * Create an .env file at the root directory of the React/Redux repo (not the Rails one)